munist1010/supermarket-checkout-api/README.md

 ## Instructions for launching
     "npm run start" to launch the API server
     "npm run test" to launch the Jest testing suite

+### TODO //
+    Create a MongoDB database to store offer objects